Overlay

 The value of investments can fall as well as rise, and you may not get back the full amount you invest.
 Eligibility criteria, fees and charges apply.

-This article is here to help you better understand what tax you may have to consider when investing.
+This article is here to help you better understand what tax you have to consider when investing.
+As a NatWest Invest customer, we will provide you with a tax report each year so you know what you may need to declare to HMRC, and this article helps you understand why.

 Types of tax

-If, however, you’ve invested in what’s known as a General Investment Account then the following information on tax will likely apply to you.
+If you only hold a Stocks and Shares ISA with NatWest Invest, this article will be useful information to know but not directly relevant to you.
+If, however, you’ve invested in what’s known as a General Investment Account (or GIA), the following information on tax will likely apply to you.

 The two main types of tax to think about when you have an investment are: